Number of elderly suicides at all-time high: SOS

 "Indirect clues that a GP will have opportunity to identify would include repeat visits by an elder for loss of appetite and weight loss, inability to sleep and refusal to take medicine," she added.
 "GPs can also help to refer relevant cases to counsellors and other community partners."

-Meanwhile, the 361 suicides reported last year was the lowest since 2012, when 467 cases were reported.
+Meanwhile, the overall number of suicides reported last year – at 361 –was the lowest since 2012.

 This means that the average suicide rate dropped to 7.74 deaths by suicide per 100,000 residents, compared to 9.14 deaths from 2012 to 2016.